Leadership Development: Courses and Programs

 Michelle D. Tucker, President & CEO, United Way of Greater St. Louis

 Now in its eighth year, this course focuses on learning from the experiences and insights of women who have achieved excellence and impact in leadership.

 Maxine Clark, CEO, Clark-Fox Family Foundation; Founder, Build-A-Bear Workshop; Chief INspirator, The Delmar DivINe

 Zoe Hillenmeyer, Chief Commercial Officer, Peak

 Dr. Shantay N. Bolton, Executive Vice Chancellor and Chief Administrative Officer, Washington University in St. Louis

 Kristen Wild, President and Chief Executive Officer, Operation Food Search

 Cassandra Brown Ray, Vice President of Finance and Chief Financial Officer, Saint Louis Zoo

 Leadership Programs and Degrees

-BSBA Major in Leadership and Strategic Management combines coursework in leadership, organizational behavior, strategy, and human resources.
-The Leadership major is ideal for students interested in management rotational programs, consulting, and/or human resource management.
+BSBA Major in Organization and Strategic Management, BSBA Minor in the Business of Social Impact, or Non-BSBA Program options for these areas of focus combines coursework in leadership, organizational behavior, strategy, and human resources.
+The major is ideal for students interested in management rotational programs, consulting, and/or human resource management.